-Step 4: Use various operators to exploit OS command Injection
+Step 4: Use various operators to exploit OS Command Injection

 Type of Command Injection

-Error based injection: When attacker injects a command through an input parameter and the output of that command is displayed on the certain web page, it proof that the application is vulnerable to the command injection.
+Error based injection: When an attacker injects a command through an input parameter and the output of that command is displayed on the certain web page, it proves that the application is vulnerable to the command injection.
 The displayed result might be in the form of an error or the actual outcomes of the command that you tried to run.
 An attacker then modifies and adds additional commands depending on the shell the web server and assembles information from the application.

-Blind based Injection: The results of the commands that you inject will not displayed to the attacker and no error messages are returned it similar as blind SQL injection.
+Blind based Injection: The results of the commands that you inject will not be displayed to the attacker and no error messages are returned it similar as blind SQL injection.
 The attacker will use another technique to identify whether the command was really executed on the server.

 Mitigation-OS Command Injection

-- Strong server side validation
+- Strong server-side validation